 What should I do if someone I know has been diagnosed with COVID-19?

 - Follow guidance from DHS on what to do if you have had contact with someone who was diagnosed, if there is a diagnosed case in your home, or if you have been diagnosed.

 - If you are concerned about being exposed to someone with COVID-19, we encourage you to self-monitor your symptoms and discuss with your provider whether testing would be appropriate.

 Should I cancel my travel plans?

-- Older adults and people at risk for serious illness from COVID-19 should avoid all travel within and outside of your community in order to minimize contact with others.
+- Older adults and people at risk for serious illness from COVID-19 should avoid all travel within and outside of your community as much as possible in order to minimize contact with others.

-- Travel to locations with a Level 3 Travel Notice and travel on cruise ships are not considered safe at this time due to widespread transmission of COVID-19 in these areas.
+- Travel to locations with a Level 3 Travel Notice and travel on cruise ships are not considered safe at this time due to widespread transmission of COVID-19.
 People who travel to these areas despite this recommendation should be prepared to encounter significant delays in returning home.